ChristophWurst/nextcloud_testing/README.md

 # Nextcloud Testing

-Simple and fast unit and integration testing framework for Nextcloud, based on PHPUnit
+Simple and fast unit and integration testing framework for Nextcloud 17+, based on PHPUnit

 Features
 * Minimal setUp/tearDown overhead for unit tests